unchartedsoftware/aperture-tiles/docs/download/readme.md

 ## Virtual Machine ##

-This virtual machine (VM) has been preconfigured with all of the third-party prerequisites required to begin a basic Aperture Tiles project.
+This virtual machine (VM) has been preconfigured with all of the third-party prerequisites required to begin a basic Aperture Tiles project:

+- Apache Spark version 1.0.0 (Cloudera Distribution 4)
+- Java (JDK version 1.7)
+- Jetty version 9.2.1

 Before downloading the VM, install [Oracle VM VirtualBox](https://www.virtualbox.org/) on your machine.
 For more information on the basic Aperture Tiles project and on using the VM, see the [Quick Start](../documentation/quickstart/#virtual-machine) documentation.

 <a href="http://assets.oculusinfo.com/tiles/downloads/tile-vm-0.3.1.ova" class="download-link">Virtual Machine</a>